Walther-Schreiber-Platz

 Can I buy tickets online?

-There are typically no entry fees to the square, but check for any special events that may require tickets.
+There are no entry fees for visiting the square itself, so no tickets are required.
+However, check the official website for any events that may require tickets.

 Are there restrooms and cafes?